DonutVikingChap/libdonut/README.md

 When running the compiled executable, make sure that the current working directory is set to point to the folder where your main data directory is located, if you have one.
 Otherwise, your application will likely fail to run due to missing resources.

-## Documentation
+## Generating the documentation

-The API reference for the latest version of libdonut is available here: https://donutvikingchap.github.io/libdonut/index.html

-### Generating manually

-If you have [Doxygen](https://www.doxygen.nl/) installed, you can also build the API reference for libdonut as follows.
+If you have [Doxygen](https://www.doxygen.nl/) installed, you can build a local copy of the [API reference for libdonut](https://donutvikingchap.github.io/libdonut/index.html) as follows.

 After configuring your new project, run the following command from inside the `build/` directory to generate the documentation for libdonut's API: